MenacingExiler/VRCMenacePlayerShrinkerAsset/README.md

 # License

 This asset is licensed under Apache License 2.0.
 Feel free to contribute or include in your project as long as you follow the license.

+# Support me!

+If you like what I made and would like to support me, I would appreciate if you can! ko-fi.com/menacingexiler